Mentha pulegium: Uses

+Pennyroyal has historically also been used as a mint flavoring in herbal teas and foods.
+It is recommended that pennyroyal tea should not be drunk on a regular basis.
+Consumption of pennyroyal tea can be fatal to infants and children.

 In Italy the fresh leaves of this plant, which in Rome and the surrounding area is called menta romana, are used in the capital's cuisine to flavour lamb and tripe.
 In culinary use it should not be confused with lesser calamint (Clinopodium nepeta), which in Rome is used to prepare artichokes.

 The pennyroyal plant has also been used as an emmenagogue and an abortifacient.
+Rennie's 1833 supplement to the pharmacopeias admitted its use as an "expectorant, diuretic, and emmenagogue" in doses of 10 grains to 1 scruple (0.6–1.3g) of the powdered dried herb, but dismissed the use of the Pennyroyal Water (Aqua Pulegii) as "popularly but erroneously supposed" to be an abortifacient [no mention is made of toxicity].
 Chemicals in the pennyroyal plant cause the uterine lining to contract, causing a woman's uterine lining to shed.
-Women who struggle with regulating their menstrual cycle or suffer from a cystic ovary syndrome may choose to drink pennyroyal tea.
-Pennyroyal tea is subtle enough to induce menstrual flow with minimal risk of negative health effects.
-More concentrated versions of the plant, such as the oil, are much more toxic and will likely force a miscarriage if ingested by a pregnant woman.
-Since the U.S. Congress passed the Dietary Supplement Health and Education Act in October 1994 all manufactured forms of pennyroyal in the United States have carried a warning label against its use by pregnant women, but pennyroyal is not regulated by the U.S. Food and Drug Administration.
+Since the U.S. Congress passed the Dietary Supplement Health and Education Act in October 1994, all manufactured forms of pennyroyal in the United States have carried a warning label against its use by pregnant women, but pennyroyal is not regulated by the U.S. Food and Drug Administration.

-Rennie's 1833 supplement to the pharmacopeias admitted its use as an "expectorant, diuretic, and emmenagogue" in doses of 10 grains to 1 scruple (0.6–1.3g) of the powdered dried herb, but dismissed the use of the Pennyroyal Water (Aqua Pulegii) as "popularly but erroneously supposed" to be an abortifacient [no mention is made of toxicity].

 At least one study has shown pennyroyal oil to have potent acaricidal activity against house dust mites.

 Toxicity

 Pennyroyal is toxic to humans and has differing effects dependent on the volume and concentration ingested.
 The most concentrated and toxic form of the pennyroyal plant is pennyroyal oil.
-The oil contains 80% to 92% of cyclohexanone pulegone.
-Pulegone, the molecule in highest concentration in the pennyroyal plant, causes a variety of ailments in those who ingest it and is what causes the plant to have its peppermint flavor.
+The oil contains pulegone (a cyclohexanone), the molecule found in the highest concentration (80-92%) in the pennyroyal plant.
+Pulegone causes a variety of ailments in those who ingest it and is what causes the plant to have its peppermint flavor.

 Symptoms that may persist after ingesting a small dose (<10 mL) of pennyroyal oil are nausea, vomiting, abdominal pain and dizziness.
 Larger volumes may result in multiorgan failure that could lead to death.
 There are no current toxicokinetics studies performed on humans for the effects of pulegone, but there are some studies performed on other mammals.
 When pulegone is ingested, it is broken down by the liver and reacts to form multiple toxic metabolites that can wreak havoc in the body.
 Some identified metabolites are menthofuran, piperitenone, piperitone, and menthone.